Did the loud rasps of your husband snores just wake you up? Then chirk up as you are not alone!

 White music has soothing tones that can blend with the loud rasps of your partners, turning them into soft, audible frequencies that lulls everyone to sleep.

-It would work best for both you and your husband.
+It can actually work for both you and your husband.

-You can either buy a white music machine or download a white music app.
+You can either buy a white noise machine or download a white noise app.

 ShutEye has a long list of soft, mind-relaxing white music, like the sounds of chirping birds, waterfall, ocean waves, etc., to relax your mind and help you sleep.